 A minimal analysis script using the PEPT-ML algorithm from the

 import pept from pept.tracking import peptml # Read in LoRs from a web-hosted CSV file. lors_raw = pept.utilities.read_csv( ("https://raw.githubusercontent.com/uob-positron-imaging-centre/" "example_data/master/sample_2p_42rpm.csv"), # Concatenate long string skiprows = 16 # Skip file header ) # Encapsulate LoRs in a `LineData` subclass and compute cutpoints. lors = pept.scanners.ParallelScreens(lors_raw, screen_separation = 712, sample_size = 200) cutpoints = peptml.Cutpoints(lors, max_distance = 0.15) # Cluster cutpoints using HDBSCAN and extract tracer locations. clusterer = peptml.HDBSCANClusterer() centres = clusterer.fit(cutpoints) # Plot tracer locations using Plotly. grapher = pept.visualisation.PlotlyGrapher() grapher.add_points(centres) grapher.show()

-Running the above code initialises 80,000 lines of PEPT data from an online location (containing the same experiment as before - two tracers rotating at 42 RPM), transforms lines of response into accurate tracer locations and plots them in a 3D interactive browser-based graph:
+Running the above code initialises 80,000 lines of PEPT data from an online location (containing the same experiment as before - two tracers rotating at 42 RPM), transforms lines of response into accurate tracer locations and plots them in a browser-based interactive 3D graph (live version available here):

 You can download some PEPT data samples from the UoB Positron Imaging Centre's Repository:

 $> git clone https://github.com/uob-positron-imaging-centre/example_data

 A very fast-paced introduction to Python is available here; it is aimed at engineers whose background might be a few lines written MATLAB, as well as moderate C/C++ programmers.